Quetiapine is not like the other “atypical antipsychotics” (olanzapine, risperidone, ziprasidone, aripiprazole):

 Are there any other long-term risks?
 People who get a good response to the medication and are likely to stay on it for a long time need to know about tardive dyskinesia, a serious movement problem that can continue even when the medication has stopped.
 With the new atypical antipsychotics, tardive dyskinesia appears to be a bit less common, but along with weight gain and diabetes, it is one of the big long-term risks of this class of medications.

-Quetiapine ought to have lower rates of tardive dyskinesia — because it does not occupy the dopamine receptors as much as the others; risperidone was worse as this logic would predict.McDonagh
+Quetiapine ought to have lower rates of tardive dyskinesia (because it does not occupy the dopamine receptors as much as the other (2014) but risperidone was worse as this logic would predict.McDonagh

 Lastly, the risk of causing or worsening manic symptoms: as noted above, all antipsychotics have been reported to do this.
 For quetiapine, a 2015 review found 13 reported cases.
 Millard So this really, really unusual, but possible.